 - Some particulates

 That's it.
-If your main complaint is that your tap water tastes like a swimming pool, the standard Brita filter does help.
+The Standard filter is not certified or designed for PFAS reduction.
+If your main complaint is that your tap water tastes like a swimming pool, it does help.
 But it is not removing the contaminants that actually concern health researchers.

 Longlast Filter (Blue)